MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/storage-spaces-storage-bus-cache.md

 ### Provision Mode

 This field determines if the faster media tier, or only a portion of it, is used for caching.
 This field can't be modified after enabling the storage bus cache.
+Prvision Mode has two options:

 * Shared (default): The cache only takes up a portion of the faster media tier.
 The exact percentage is configurable by the Shared Cache Percentage field.
 * Cache: Dedicate most of the faster media tier to caching as opposed to only a portion.
 For more information, see  [Understanding the storage pool cache](/azure-stack/hci/concepts/cache).